-Preservation must adapt to this evolution in the city, and to the principles of smart growth, sustainability, equitable development, and resilience that are becoming increasingly important.
+This evolution creates a new context for preservation, as the principles of smart growth, sustainability, equitable development, and resilience influence public planning goals.
 We can sustain and improve established tools that work well, while also seeking common cause with new strategies that advance complementary goals.
 This plan aims to follow that path in order to ensure that historic heritage remains a vital and valued part of our daily lives.